-Once upon a time, a low alcohol beer meant a beer that nobody actually wanted to drink.
-It was ordered (quietly) at the bar because of circumstances; perhaps because of driving or perhaps because of a medical reason.
+Once upon a time, a low-alcohol beer meant a beer that nobody actually wanted to drink.
+It was ordered quietly at the bar because of circumstances – perhaps because of driving or perhaps because of a medical reason.
 It certainly wasn’t bought for the enjoyment of the product itself.
-It was a poor quality offering; poor aroma, poor taste, poor mouthfeel.
+It was a poor-quality offering: poor aroma, poor taste, and poor mouthfeel.
 In fact, just poor generally.

-As well as the product itself there was also the public image problem.
-Beer was associated with being a man’s drink and which self-respecting man wanted to sit in a pub with his mates nursing an orange fruit juice?
+As well as the product itself, there was also a public image problem.
+Beer was associated with being a man’s drink, and which self-respecting man wanted to sit in a pub with his mates nursing an orange fruit juice?
 Not a good image.
 So at least an alcohol-free (AF) beer had one crucial redeeming characteristic: it was brown.
 It must have been a nightmare for the breweries’ marketing departments.

-Younger people are consuming less alcohol and this seismic shift in drinking habits has forced the long-established traditional breweries (both independents and conglomerates) to up their game and brew AF beers which attempt to match the qualities of their alcoholic stablemates.
-And these breweries can’t be doing this at a leisurely pace either, because there are new kids on the block springing up; breweries setting up solely to offer AF beers and espousing an essential focus on product quality.
+Younger people are consuming less alcohol, and this seismic shift in drinking habits has forced the long-established traditional breweries (both independents and conglomerates) to up their game and brew AF beers that attempt to match the qualities of their alcoholic stablemates.
+And these breweries can’t be doing this at a leisurely pace either, because there are new kids on the block springing up – breweries setting up solely to offer AF beers and espousing an essential focus on product quality.
 This healthy competition within the industry has driven standards for AF way higher than they have been historically.

 I did wonder, given that it’s been a few years since I’ve had any alcoholic beers, that maybe I’d simply forgotten how much better they are bound to be compared to those with no (or low) alcohol.
-So I asked a friend to give me their assessment of some of my favourite AF beers and was pleased to discover that he was shocked that he couldn’t tell the beers were alcohol free and genuinely enjoyed drinking them; and simply as good beers rather than as some sort of beer substitute.
+So I asked a friend to give me their assessment of some of my favourite AF beers and was pleased to discover that he was shocked that he couldn’t tell the beers were alcohol-free and genuinely enjoyed drinking them; they were simply good beers rather than some sort of beer substitute.

 Today, AF beers can now stand shoulder to shoulder with their alcoholic counterparts in a market that more and more will no longer tolerate the mediocre brown stuff that’s to be found in those old fairy tales.

-Michael is the founder of Beers Without Fears.
+Michael Malty is the founder of Beers Without Fears.